seregazhuk/seregazhuk.github.io_old/_drafts/2017-07-13-reatcphp-http-server.md

      * @param string $filePath
      * @return Response
      */
-    protected function makeStreamResponse($filePath)
+    protected function makeResponseFromFile($filePath)
     {
         // ...
     }
 }
 {% endhighlight %}

 The first `getFilePath` is very simple.
 We receive request parameters with `$request->getQueryParams()` method.
-Then if there is no `file` key there we simply return empty string, which means that user has opened the server without any GET parameters.
-It this case we could show a static page or something like this.
-Now we return a simple plain text message `Video streaming`.
-If user has specified `file` in GET request we create a path to this file and return it:
+Then if there is no `file` key there we simply return an empty string, which means that a user has opened the server without any GET parameters.
+In this case, we could show a static page or something like this.
+Now we return a simple plain text message `Video streaming server`.
+If a user has specified `file` in GET request we create a path to this file and return it:

 {% highlight php %}
 <?php